TacoGuy21/Sword-Games/README.md

-An unblocked game site with about:blank cloaking, a calculator disguise, and more!
+An unblocked game site with password protection to evade blocking.

 Inspired by foxmoss